LittleBaiBai/animal-rescue/README.md

 1. Update [helm values](./k8s/external-dns/external-dns-helm-values.yaml) for your DNS provider.
 ExternalDNS has more information on integration with different providers in their[doc](https://github.com/kubernetes-sigs/external-dns)
 1. Uncomment `resources[external-dns]` in [k8s/kustomization.yaml](./k8s/kustomization.yaml)
 1. Uncomment the ingress release in `deploy/helm/releases` section in [skaffold.yaml](./skaffold.yaml)
+1. Add new ingress rule with new domain if you don't already have the DNS records for listed domains

 Watch on DNS zone changes: